Maldives declares state of emergency as Yameen tightens grip on power

 “It is not possible for my conscience to accept the lack of answers to the way the government is dealing with the orders of the highest court on state institutions,” Hussain Rasheed, the state health minister, said in his resignation letter.

-Additional reporting by Ranga Sirilal in COLOMBO; Writing by Tom Lasseter; Editing by Matthew Mpoke Bigg and Peter Graff
+Additional reporting by Ranga Sirilal in COLOMBO; additional reporting by David Brunnstrom and Makini Brice in WASHINGTON; Writing by Tom Lasseter; Editing by Matthew Mpoke Bigg, Peter Graff and Michael Perry